davidyang180/Game-design-based-on-self-creative-somatosensory-hardware/README.md

 # Game-design-based-on-self-creative-somatosensory-hardware
-Design of somatosensory unity game based on mpu9250 gyroscope
+Design of somatosensory game based on raspberry pie and mpu9250 gyroscope to transmit position information and asynchronous control information through UDP network